-We are a Rights Respecting school and therefore British values are at our core.
+Diamond Hall Junior Academy is part of the North East Learning Trust and as a rights' respecting school British values are at our core.
 British values are promoted in much of what we do, during school assemblies, Religious Education and Personal, Social and Health Education (PSHE) sessions.
 The values are also integral to our vision and values.